 The Liddell-McNinch House is of the authentic Queen Anne/Shingle style.
 Participants of the Fourth Ward Preliminary Survey, sponsored by the Mecklenburg County Landmarks Commission in March 1975, felt that it was possibly the finest representative of that style in North Carolina.
 The house currently stands on the National Historic Register.
 The exterior of the house is covered with shingles on the upper portion, clapboards on the lower portion, and patterned slate on the roof.
 Tower, wings, gables, and porches are massed together and topped with an eyebrow window.
 The interior has fine, richly molded woodwork upstairs and down, created by Victorian craftsmen led by world-famous architect Mr. Karl Bitter, who duplicated many of the designs at the Biltmore Estate in Asheville, including the beautiful coffered ceiling in the Library.
 The 10 fireplaces are all tiled and there is a three-way fireplace opening into the foyer, library, and dining room.

-Ellen Davis is a trailblazer.
-The Charlotte, North Carolina native is a pioneering businesswoman and the driving force behind McNinch House Restaurant.
+Ellen Davis was a trailblazer.
+The Charlotte, North Carolina native was a pioneering businesswoman and the driving force behind McNinch House Restaurant.
 After purchasing the historic Queen Anne-style home from the McNinch family in 1978, Davis spent a decade restoring the landmark.
 She opened the McNinch House Restaurant in January 1989, and – primarily as a self-taught cook – served as the restaurant’s first chef.
 She said at the time, “I’m living my dream.”
-She still feels the same way.
+The restaurant was her passion.
+Her legacy and impact within the Charlotte community will live on forever.

 Front of House Manager